bolt/docs/docs/twig-components/method/localdate.md

 # localdate

-`localdate(format = null, locale = null, timezone = null)` is a Twig filter to uutput a localized, readable version of a timestamp.
+`localdate(format = null, locale = null, timezone = null)` is a Twig filter to output a localized, readable version of a timestamp.

 |Parameter	|Description
 |---|---